ritu-thombre99/El-Gamal-and-RSA-scheme-with-Socket-Programming/README.md

 # El-Gamal-Scheme-with-Socket-Programming
 This program contains socket programming where communication between client and server is end-to-end encrypted by El-Gamal public-key encryption scheme.
+File el_gamal.py contains functions required for key generation, encryption, decryption and some auxiliary functions to used in formatting input and output to encryption/decryption functions. client.ipynb and server.ipynb contain client side and server side code respectively.
+File El-Gamal Crypto-scheme is for demonstrating how El-Gamal works.